 Let’s get planning your sunset hike up the relaxing Zion Canyon Overlook Trail!

-Important update for 2022: Advanced reservations for the Zion Canyon shuttle bus have been discontinued as of May 1st 2021.
-But you will need a permit to hike past Scout Lookout to Angels Landing.
-Visit the NPS website get your permit.
+Important update for 2023: Advanced reservations for the Zion Canyon shuttle bus remain discontinued (since May 1st 2021).
+However, a permit is required to hike past Scout Lookout to Angels Landing any time of the year with seasonal and day-before lottery options

 What Is The Canyon Overlook Trail In Zion National Park?